College football bowl game odds, 2025-26 CFP picks, best bets, predictions from proven model

 SportsLine's computer model has revealed its college football bowl picks and CFP first-round predictions after 10,000 simulations of each game

-The 2025-26 college football bowl schedule has seen the CFP first round completed, and now the action resumes on Monday with Washington State vs. Utah State (-1.5) in the Famous Idaho Potato Bowl.
-This is also a matchup of future Pac-12 teams as they'll both be in the revamped conference next season.
+The 2025-26 college football bowl schedule has seen the CFP first round completed, and now the action continues Tuesday with three matchups.
+Louisville is -11.5 in the Boca Raton Bowl against Toledo, Southern Miss is -1.5 in the New Orleans Bowl against WKU and UNLV is -6.5 in the Frisco Bowl against Ohio.
 Other college football bowl lines include Cal vs. Hawaii (-1.5) on Wednesday, New Mexico vs. Minnesota (-2.5) on Friday, and Penn State vs. Clemson (-3) on Saturday.

 The CFP quarterfinals then begin on New Year's Eve, with the No. 2 Ohio State Buckeyes favored by 9.5 points over the No. 10 Miami Hurricanes in the Cotton Bowl.
 Before locking in any college football bowl picks for those games or others, be sure to see the latest bowl and playoff college football predictions from SportsLine's proven model.